PennLINC/ModelArrayIO/notebooks/readme_convoxel.md

 Notes:
 * `regular voxel` means voxels with sufficient subjects
 * Here `nobs` is number of observations from ModelArray, which should be integer.
-Also, expect it is not constant if different subject-specific masks were provided
+Also, expect it is not constant across voxels if different subject-specific masks were provided
 * Although ITK-snap does not display NaN as "?", those voxels without sufficient subjects won't pop out when thresholding p.values (e.g. p.value ranging 0-0.05, 1m.p.value ranging 0.95-1), so they won't be "mixed" with other regular voxels.